 But when I went there, they were using an interim building since the old and original one was being refurbished.
 That building ended up demolished and replaced by the current and modern one.

-So when I arrived there, jet-bridges couldn’t be used because there were none.
+So, when I arrived there, jet-bridges couldn’t be used because there were none.
 So we disembarked via stairs and walked toward the terminal.

 I mean, if there was a moment in which I could do that and escape unscathed this was it.
-I could pretend I was a naive blonde that didn’t know better and please don’t put me in a concentration camp, thanks.
+I could pretend I was a naive bimbo that didn’t know better and please don’t put me in a concentration camp, thanks.

 Surprisingly, this wasn’t an issue at all.
 But they asked us to hasten our way to the terminal for immigration and customs formalities.